All on Me

 "All on Me" is a song co-written and recorded by American country music singer Devin Dawson.
-It is his debut single, and it appears on his first album, Dark Horse.
+It is his debut single and appears on his first album, Dark Horse.
 Dawson wrote the song with his twin brother Jacob Durrett and Austin Smith, and Jay Joyce produced it.

 Critical reception

 Billy Dukes of the blog Taste of Country reviewed the song favorably, stating that "There's nothing demanding about the mid-tempo love song, which is why it's endearing."

 Commercial performance

-The song peaked at No. 2 on Billboard's Country Airplay on March 31, 2018.
+The song peaked at No. 2 on Billboard's Country Airplay chart on March 31, 2018.
 It has sold 223,000 copies in the United States since April 2018.

 Music video

 The song's music video premiered in July 2017.
 It was filmed at the abandoned Tennessee State Prison.
 Justin Clough directed the video.